Western Local Land Services is governed by a board of local people.

 Hugh owns and manages a grazing operation in the Western region near Booligal.
 He has experience in the Rural Finance industry and has a good understanding of rural and regional businesses and the challenges they face.
 He has previous committee and Chair experience.
 This is Hugh’s first term on the Western Local Land Services Board.

 Rebecca Bunyan, Booligal

 Rebecca has a background in workforce and organisational development, primarily in government and non-government sectors such as health, education and emergency management.
-She currently works on a contract basis in similar areas from her husband's family merino property north of Booligal.
+She currently works on a contract basis in related fields and is based on her husband's family merino property north of Booligal.
 Rebecca was appointed to the Western Local Land Services Board in 2019.

-Felicity lives and works on "Tor Downs", one of her families stations between Wentworth and Broken Hill.
+Felicity lives and works on one of her family’s stations between Wentworth and Broken Hill.
 Passionate about the Far West, Felicity is involved with the NSW Farmers on the Goat Committee, Western Division Council and is an Executive Councillor for the Western Division.
 With an interest in both red meat and wool, Felicity was awarded a Nuffield Farming Scholarship, supported by Australian Wool Innovation, which allowed her to travel globally in 2017.
 Felicity was appointed to the Western Local Land Services Board in 2019.

 Kate McBride, Wentworth

 Kate lives and works on a property that runs purebred merinos, cattle and goats located below the Menindee Lakes.
 She is one of the youngest Local Land Services Board members and has nearly finished a commerce degree at university.
 She has been directly involved in agriculture from a very young age.
 Kate is a passionate advocate for the landholders of the Western Division and the challenges they face.
 This is Kate’s second term on the Western Local Land Services Board.